unexpectedjs/unexpected/documentation/api/addType.md

 )
 ```

-This is a rather complicated example and I wont go though the details,
+This is a rather complicated example and I won't go though the details,
 but I would like to comment on the `inline` flag.
 When we diff objects
 against each other, the values of the keys will be diffed against each
 other.
 That means diffs are inserted into the containing